younata/personal_knowledge/src/flying/flight_writeups/README.md

 # Flight Writeups

-Writeups for flight I'm particularly proud of.
-Usually with ATC logs.
+Writeups for flights I thought were significant.
+Sometimes with ATC logs and other tracks.